Australia–United States sports rivalries: Tennis

 The United States and Australian Davis Cup teams are the two most successful nations in Davis Cup history with 32 and 28 titles respectively.
 The two nations first played each other in the World Group final of the 1905 competition with the United States claiming a clean sweep 5–0 victory.
 The Australian team claimed their first victory over the US team two years later and went on to defeat Great Britain to claim its first ever Davis Cup title.

 The decades that followed were dominated by the Australian and United States teams and the two nations developed an intense rivalry with one another during a 36-year stretch between 1937 and 1973 in which one of the two nations claimed the Davis Cup title, including 16 straight years in which they played each other in the final.
 Outside of Davis Cup, countrymen of the two nations have competed in many Grand Slam finals with the most recent meeting occurring at the 2001 US Open Men's Final when a 20-year-old Australian Lleyton Hewitt caused a major upset against American 13-time Grand Slam champion Pete Sampras 7–6^{(7–4)}, 6–1, 6–1 to capture the 2001 US Open Championship.
+Hewitt and American Andy Roddick shared a fierce, career-long rivalry in the early 2000s that saw the two play on 14 occasions with the win-loss record even split seven each with the pair playing multiple times in the latter stages of Grand Slam tournaments.
+Since retiring, Roddick acknowledged Hewitt as his biggest rival during his career and named him the "best competitor" he ever faced.

 In their most recent meeting at the 2024 Davis Cup Quarterfinal, Australia defeated the United States 2–1 in an epic tie that contained a third set tiebreaker victory for Australia in which 10 match points were saved before Thanasi Kokkinakis defeated Ben Shelton 6-1, 4-6, 7-6^{(14)}.
 The result brought the overall Davis Cup ledger between the two nations to 26–22 in favour of the Americans.

 On the men's side, in the Open Era, the United States has won 52 Grand Slams, won by 13 different players, compared to Australia's 20 Grand Slams, won by 7 different players.
 On the women's side in the Open Era, the United States has won 90 Grand Slams, won by 15 different players, compared to Australia's 24 Grand Slams, won by 6 players.